 9 - Klaire Labs Magnesium Glycinate Complex

-It’s not one of the strongest options, but that might also help anyone who tends to have a more sensitive digestive system.
+It’s not one of the strongest options, but it might also help anyone with a more sensitive digestive system.

 - Dosage: 100 mg

 - Seems to be easy on the gut

 - May provide a nice energy boost in the morning